muppet9010/factorio-muppet-streamer/README.md

 #### Features Usage

 The Team Member Limit feature's usage is controlled via the startup setting "Team member technology pack count".
 It defaults to -1 for disabled.
-When being used the limit on players can be increased either by technology researched or from Command/Remote Interface, but not both.
+When being used the limit on players can be increased either by technology research or from Command/Remote Interface, but not both.

 - A value of -1 disables the entire feature.
 This is needed as the feature adds GUIs and shortcuts, thus if you aren't using it you don't want these present.
 - A value of 0 hides the technology from the research screen and enables the Command and Remote Interface to be used to change the max player limit.